KakaruHayate/ColorSplitter/README.md

 # Introduction

-ColorSplitter is a command-line tool designed to classify the timbre styles of single-speaker data in the early stages of vocal data processing.
+ColorSplitter is a command-line tool for classifying the vocal timbre styles of single-speaker data in the pre-processing stage of vocal data.

+For scenarios that do not require style classification, using this tool to filter data can also reduce the problem of unstable timbre performance of the model.

-**Please note**, this project is based on speaker identification technology, and it is currently uncertain whether the timbre changes in singing are completely related to the differences in voiceprints, just for fun :)
+**Please note** that this project is based on Speaker Verification technology, and it is not clear whether the timbre changes of singing are completely related to the voiceprint differences, just for fun :)

-The research in this field is still lacking, and this is just a start.
-Thanks to the community users:洛泠羽
+The research in this field is still scarce, hoping to inspire more ideas.

+Thanks to the community user: 洛泠羽

+# New version features

+Implemented automatic optimization of clustering results, no longer need users to judge the optimal clustering results themselves.

+`splitter.py` deleted the `--nmax` parameter, added `--nmin` (minimum number of timbre types, invalid when cluster parameter is 2) `--cluster` (clustering method, 1:SpectralCluster, 2:UmapHdbscan), `--mer_cosine` to merge clusters that are too similar.

+**New version tips**

+1. Run `splitter.py` directly with the default parameters by specifying the speaker.

+2. If the result has only one cluster, observe the distribution map, set `--nmin` to the number you think is reasonable, and run `splitter.py` again.

+3. The optimal value of `--nmin` may be smaller than expected in actual tests.

+4. The new clustering algorithm is faster, it is recommended to try multiple times.

+# Progress

+- [x] **Correctly trained weights**
+- [x] Clustering algorithm optimization
+- [ ] CAM++
+- [ ] ERes2Net
+- [ ] emotional encoder
+- [ ] embed mix

 # Environment Configuration